 Despite having a robust public transit network, the climate in the UAE also makes it essential for one to maintain a private mode of transport.
 The excellent infrastructure and roads in UAE make driving a car a true pleasure.
 However, road rules in the UAE are strictly enforced and carry heavy penalties.
 These can be easily avoided by a little bit of diligence on our part.
 Most of the laws are commonsensical, though there might be some which are region-specific.
 Nevertheless, it would make sense to go through them.
 So, before we get carried away and push the pedal to the metal, let's get acquainted with the traffic laws in the UAE.

 You will have left-hand drive vehicles as all vehicles drive on the right side of the road.
 While this is normal for most people, there are a few countries around the world that have right-hand drive vehicles and drive on the left side of the road.
 Also, kids between the ages of four and eight need to sit in a booster seat while no one below the age of thirteen is allowed to sit in the passenger seat.
-Car rental providers can make all these arrangements for you.
+Dubai airport car rental providers can make all these arrangements for you.

 Black Point System